Hours are by appointment only. Please call or text and we will do our best to accommodate you.

 History and examination

-In order to pinpoint the problem, the doctor will ask you a number of questions related to your condition.
-You will undergo a hands on examination by the doctor to find any areas with vertebral subluxation complexes (VSCs).
+In order to pinpoint the problem, the doctor will ask you a number of questions related to your animal's condition.
+The veterinary referral will be reviewed.
+Your animal will undergo a hands on examination by the doctor to find any areas with vertebral subluxation complexes (VSCs).
+A gait analysis may also be performed.

 Before leaving, you may be given instructions on certain activities or procedures to be conducted at home.
 You may be given instructions as to which activities are to be avoided.